rstoyanchev/spring-websocket-test/README.md

 ### Tomcat

-You can use Tomcat 8 (currently RC10) or Tomcat 7.0.47+.
-Check the [Tomcat home page](http://tomcat.apache.org/) for the latest Tomcat 8 release.
+Check the [Tomcat home page](http://tomcat.apache.org/) for the latest Tomcat release.

-For Tomcat 8, set `TOMCAT8_HOME` as an environment variable and use [deployTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-test/blob/master/deployTomcat8.sh) and [shutdownTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-test/blob/master/shutdownTomcat8.sh) in this directory.
+For Tomcat, set `TOMCAT_HOME` as an environment variable and use [deployTomcat.sh](https://github.com/rstoyanchev/spring-websocket-test/blob/master/deployTomcat.sh) and [shutdownTomcat.sh](https://github.com/rstoyanchev/spring-websocket-test/blob/master/shutdownTomcat.sh) in this directory.

-For Tomcat 7, simply use `mvn tomcat7:run`.

 Open a browser and go to <http://localhost:8080/spring-websocket-test/index.html>

-### Jetty 9
+### Jetty

-The easiest way to run on Jetty 9.1.1:
+The easiest way to run on Jetty:

     mvn jetty:run